 Drug test results from testing performed within 30 days

-When a customer participates in a treatment or support program that is not provided by VR Substance Use Disorders Services, the VR counselor may consult with the state office program specialist for behavioral health and substance use to ensure that documentation exists to show that the customer continues to make progress toward sobriety and employment.
+When a customer participates in a treatment or support program that is not provided by VR Substance Use Disorders Services, the VR counselor may consult with the State Office Program Specialist for Veterans and Behavioral Healthto ensure that documentation exists to show that the customer continues to make progress toward sobriety and employment.

 The VR counselor may request that the customer submit to a clinical drug test if sobriety is unable to be documented.